wavesplatform/docs.wavesplatform/docs/en/ride/v5/functions/built-in-functions/dapp-to-dapp.md

 The `bar` function transfers 1 WAVES to dApp1 and returns the doubled number `a`.

-The `foo` function  записывает в хранилище данных dApp1 результат, возвращенный функцией `bar`.
+The `foo` function writes to dApp1 data storage:
+* value returned by `bar`,
+* new balance of dApp2 (reduced by 1 WAVES transferred to dApp1).

 dApp1: